 Fernie has very good dining options that are all within close proximity to the Lodge.
 There are several burger bars and also a few good restaurants like Yamagoya Sushi and The Curry Bowl.
 Tightlines Lodge is happy to arrange a cook for you if you would rather have meals prepared for you in the Lodge.
 Lunch and non-alcoholic beverages are included during each of your guided days.

 Typical Length of Stay

 Trips of any length can be arranged.
 Tightlines Lodge does require a three (3) night minimum stay.

 Non-Angling Activities and Options

-Situated in the spectacular Canadian Rockies in Southeastern British Columbia, Fernie is quickly gaining a reputation as a year-round adventure destination.
-Recently voted the “Best Small Town in BC,” Fernie’s Rocky Mountain setting and untouched natural beauty offer visitors year-round opportunity for adventure.
+Situated in the spectacular Canadian Rockies in southeastern British Columbia, Fernie is quickly gaining a reputation as a year-round adventure destination.
+Recently voted the “Best Small Town in BC,” Fernie’s Rocky Mountain setting and untouched natural beauty offer visitors year-round opportunities for adventure.
 Horseback riding, mountain biking, white water rafting, golfing, shopping, and hiking are convenient and available.

 Internet / Communications

 Wi-Fi is available free of charge at the Lodge, and cell phones work while in Fernie.

 We suggest flying into Glacier International (FCA) in Kalispell, Montana, and renting a car for the drive to Fernie.
 Fernie is approximately 118 miles from Kalispell and the drive typically takes about two hours and 15 minutes.
 There is a small airport in Cranbrook, BC (YXC) that has customs and accepts small private planes.

 Guests can arrive at the Tightlines Lodge anytime after 4:00 PM.
 Check out time is before 11:00 AM.